-Under the rules of Nasdaq, independent directors must constitute a majority of a listed company's board of directors.
-A director will only qualify as an "independent director" if, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
+Under the rules of Nasdaq, independent directors must constitute a majority of a listed company's Board of Directors.
+A director will only qualify as an "independent director" if, in the opinion of that company's Board of Directors, that person does not have a relationship that would interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.

-Our board currently has 11 members consisting of five directors (Ms. Fox, Ms. Kelly, and Mr. Romney Sr. and two independent directors, Ms. Bruce and Ms. Diaz Dennis) designated by Workers United, one director designated by the Yucaipa Funds (Mr. Sleigh), Mr. Finser (the former chair of New Resource Bank's board of directors), and our other four existing independent directors (Mr. Bouffard, Mr. Dinerstein, Mr. McDonagh, and Mr. Romasco).
-We have also nominated for election at the 2021 annual meeting an additional independent director (Ms. Lilek) to our board of directors.
+Our Board currently has 14 members consisting of Ms. Brown (the President and Chief Executive Officer of the Company) five Directors (Ms. Fox, Ms. Kelly, and Mr. Romney Sr. and two independent Directors, Ms. Bruce and Ms. Diaz Dennis) designated by Workers United, one Director designated by the Yucaipa Funds (Mr. Sleigh), Mr. Finser (the former chair of New Resource Bank's Board of Directors), and our other six existing independent Directors (Mr. Bouffard, Mr. Dinerstein, Mr. McDonagh, Mr. Jackson, Ms. Lilek and Mr. Romasco).
+Mr. Dinerstein is not seeking re-election due to our ten year term limit for Directors, and Ms. Diaz Dennis advised us on October 13, 2021 that she would not stand for re-election.
+As a result, on March 8, 2022, our Board of Directors resolved to reduce the size of the Board of Directors to 12 on the date of the annual meeting.

-Our board of directors has evaluated the independence of each director nominee based on the independence criteria under Nasdaq rules and has determined that each of Mr. Bouffard, Ms. Bruce, Ms. Diaz Dennis, Mr. Dinerstein, Mr. Finser, Ms. Lilek, Mr. McDonagh, Mr. Romasco, and Mr. Sleigh is an independent director.
+Our Board of Directors has evaluated the independence of each Director nominee based on the independence criteria under Nasdaq rules and has determined that each of Mr. Bouffard, Ms. Bruce, Mr. Finser, Mr. Jackson, Ms. Lilek, Mr. McDonagh, Mr. Romasco, and Mr. Sleigh is an independent Director.

-As part of this evaluation, our board of directors considered the current and prior relationships that each independent director has with the Company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the beneficial ownership of our shares by each independent director, and the matters discussed under "Certain Relationships and Related Party Transactions."
+As part of this evaluation, our Board of Directors considered the current and prior relationships that each independent Director has with the Company and all other facts and circumstances our Board of Directors deemed relevant in determining their independence, including the beneficial ownership of our shares by each independent Director, and the matters discussed under "Certain Relationships and Related Party Transactions."

-Our board of directors determined that the following directors are not independent: Ms. Fox (our Interim President and Chief Executive Officer), Ms. Kelly, and Mr. Romney Sr.
+Our Board of Directors determined that the following Directors are not independent: Ms. Fox, Ms. Brown, Ms. Kelly, and Mr. Romney Sr.